rahulkumarborah/tejasupmanyu.dev/src/pages/getting-started-with-react-testing-library/index.md

 })
 ```

 Here, in first line we render the component to be tested which is the `Select` component using `render` function from `react-testing-library` we imported earlier.
 We pass the mock options we have defined earlier as props to `Select`. `render` returns an object with a whole bunch of functions and objects, which can be used to query the rendered component.
 In this case, we'll destructure to get `getByText` which queries the DOM by text value, and `getbyAltText` which queries the DOM for elements with provided alt text attribute.
 We'll now employ `getByText` to get the control element of the `Select` which has a default placeholder text of "Select" if nothing is selected.
 Querying for the default "Select" string should return us the control element.
 Next up, we'll use the `getByAltText` to get the indicator img element which has an alt text based on the state of `Select` component. since initially, the dropdown is closed it should be `dropdown indicator down`.
 Finally we assert that both the `controlElement` and `dropdownIndicator` as queried above are in the document, using expect function provided by Jest.
-That's it, that's is sufficient to test if this component renders correctly.
+That's sufficient to test if this component renders correctly.

-You can run the tests, using `yarn test` or `npm run test` depending on your usage and If all is right, your tests should pass ✅.
+You can run the tests, using `yarn test` or `npm run test` depending on your usage and if all is right, your tests should pass ✅.
 In case of failure Jest is nice enough to highlight quite clearly what went wrong, you can use this to debug your tests.

 #### Test 2: If menu shows up on clicking the select control.